-Port PVID Tunnel Mode Accept Frame Type Ingress Filtering
+Port PVID Tunnel Mode EtherType Accept Frame Type Ingress Filtering

-1 1 None Admit All Disable ^
+1 1 None 0x8100 Admit All Disable

-2 1 None Admit All Disable
+2 1 None 0x8100 Admit All Disable

-3 1 None Admit All Disable
+3 1 None 0x8100 Admit All Disable

-4 1 None Admit All Disable
+4 1 None 0x8100 Admit All Disable

-5 1 None Admit All Disable
+5 1 None 0x8100 Admit All Disable

-6 1 None Admit All Disable
+6 1 None 0x8100 Admit All Disable

-7 1 None Admit All Disable
+7 1 None 0x8100 Admit All Disable

-8 1 None Admit All Disable
+8 1 None 0x8100 Admit All Disable

-9 1 None Admit All Disable
+9 1 None 0x8100 Admit All Disable

-10 1 None Admit All Disable v
+10 1 None 0x8100 Admit All Disable

 VLAN Port Co nfiguration Page PVID Enter the port VLAN ID (PVID).
 The PVID allows the switches to identify which port belongs to which VLAN.
 To keep things simple, it is recommended that PVID is equivalent to VLAN IDs.
 The values of PVIDs are from 0 to 4,095 (0 and 4,095 are reserved), 1 is the default value; 2 to 4,094 are valid and available in this column.
 Enter the PVID you want to configure.
 None - IEEE 802.1Q tunnel mode is disabled.
-Tunnel Mode 802.1Q Tunnel : QinQ is applied to the ports which connect to the C-VLAN.
+802.1Q Tunnel : QinQ is applied to the ports which connect to the C-VLAN.
 The port receives a tagged frame from the C-VLAN.
 You need to add a new tag (Port VID) as an S-VLAN VID.
 When the packets are forwarded to the C-VLAN, the S-VLAN tag is removed.
 After 802.1Q Tunnel mode is assigned to a port, the egress setting of the port should be Untag , it indicates that the egress packet is always untagged.
 This is configured in the Static VLAN Configuration table (Page 85).
-802.1Q Tunnel Uplink: QinQ is applied to the ports which connect to the S-VLAN.
+Tunnel Mode 802.1Q Tunnel Uplink : QinQ is applied to the ports which connect to the S-VLAN.
 The port receives a tagged frame from the S-VLAN.
 When the packets are forwarded to the S-VLAN, the S-VLAN tag is kept.
 After 802.1Q Tunnel Uplink mode is assigned to a port, the egress setting of the port should be Tag , it indicates that the egress packet is always tagged.
 This is configured in the Static VLAN Configuration table (Page 85).
 For example, if the VID of S-VLAN/Tunnel Uplink is 10, the VID of C-VLAN/Tunnel is 5.
 The 802.1Q Tunnel port receives Tag 5 from C-VLAN and adds Tag 10 to the packet.
 When the packets are forwarded to S-VLAN, Tag 10 is kept.
+EtherType This allows you to define the EtherType manually.
+This is an advanced QinQ parameter that allows you to define the transmission packet type.
 This defines the accepted frame type of the port.
 There are two modes you can select: Accept Frame Type • Admit All mode means that the port can accept both tagged and untagged packets.
 When you select Admit All, untagged frames or Priority-Tagged only frames received on this port are accepted and assigned to the PVID for this frame.
 This control does not affect VLAN independent BPDU frames, such as Super Ring, STP, GVRP and LACP.
 It does affect VLAN dependent BPDU frames, such as GMRP. • Tag Only mode means that the port can only accept tagged packets.
-When you select Tag Only the ES7510 discards untagged frames or Priority-Tagged only frames received on this port.
+When you select Tag Only the ES9528 discards untagged frames or Priority-Tagged only frames received on this port.